tongorkn-max/DreamGadgetStore1/README.md

 ---

 # 📋 Project Objectives

-The project was developed to:
+The objectives of this project were to:

-- Build a responsive E-Commerce Web Application.
+- Develop a responsive E-Commerce website.
-- Demonstrate PHP and MySQL web development.
+- Allow customers to browse products by category.
-- Implement a professional Admin Management System.
+- Implement customer registration and login.
+- Provide shopping cart and checkout functionality.
+- Enable administrators to manage products and categories.
+- Generate business reports and sales analytics.
-- Apply Git version control and GitHub collaboration.
+- Implement version control using Git and GitHub.
+- Containerize the application using Docker.
-- Implement Continuous Integration (CI) using GitHub Actions.
+- Implement Continuous Integration using GitHub Actions.
-- Containerize the application using Docker and Docker Compose.
-- Deploy the application online.
+- Deploy the application online using InfinityFree.

 ---